Adolph Douai: Northern years

 He was an early and prominent member of the Socialist Labor Party of America, the first Marxist political party in America, established as the "Workingmen's Party of the United States" in 1876.

 In the fall of 1877 there was a short-lived plan for Douai to serve as English-language translator of Das Kapital, the magnum opus of Karl Marx first published in 1867.
 In January 1878, the German-language socialist daily newspaper the New Yorker Volkszeitung (New York People's News) was established, and Douai began to write extensively for the publication.
 It was there that Douai gained his greatest public fame as a journalist and publicist.

 Death and legacy

-Adolph Douai died on January 21, 1888, in New York after having suffered chronic "throat trouble."
-A public memorial was held January 23 at the Brooklyn Labor Lyceum.
+On January 21, 1888, Douai died in Brooklyn, New York, after having suffered chronic "throat trouble."
+He was cremated and a public memorial was held January 23 at the Brooklyn Labor Lyceum.

 An unpublished typescript of an English translation of Adolph Douai's autobiography resides at the San Antonio Public Library.